 The following programs are also underway to help achieve the City’s resiliency goals.

-As part of the Southern Maine Conservation Collaborative Sustainability Series, Troy Moon, City of Portland Sustainability Coordinator, gave a presentation on the City's sustainability efforts past, present, and future, and how the City is preparing for a changing climate.
+As part of the Southern Maine Conservation Collaborative Sustainability Series, Troy Moon, City of Portland Sustainability Coordinator, gave an update on the City’s sustainability efforts and the One Climate Future climate action and adaptation planning process.